JarryShaw/PyPCAPKit/docs/source/pcapkit/foundation/traceflow/tcp.rst

        either way, because it is a :obj:`dict` key and an :class:`~pcapkit.corekit.infoclass.Info` cannot be one --
        :class:`collections.abc.Mapping` sets its ``__hash__`` to :data:`None`.

+       A teardown -- a FIN from each endpoint, or a RST from either -- is recorded in ``fin`` and ``reset`` but does **not** finalise the flow.
+The four-way close of :rfc:`9293#section-3.6` is FIN, ACK, FIN, ACK, so the acknowledgement that completes it arrives after the second FIN; finalising on that FIN would drop the ACK from the flow and let it open a fresh buffer under the same ``BUFID``, which a later connection reusing those endpoints would then merge into.
+The flow is finalised instead by proof that nothing more can arrive -- a new connection's SYN on the same endpoints, or :meth:`TCP.finish <pcapkit.foundation.traceflow.tcp.TCP.finish>` at the end
+       of the capture.
+Telling that SYN from the peer's SYN-ACK is what the recorded teardown is for.

        .. seealso:: :class:`pcapkit.foundation.traceflow.data.tcp.Buffer`